-- 20. In Re Convergix, 2006 NBQB 288, Glennie, J., provided guiding principles regarding the consideration of applications by the Court and evidence of good faith and due diligence when his Lordship held: - [38] In considering applications under section 50.4(9) of the BIA, an objective standard must be applied and matters considered under this provision should be judged on a rehabilitation basis rather than on a liquidation basis: See Cantrail Coach Lines Ltd., Re (2005), 10 C.B.R.
+16. In Re Convergix, 2006 NBQB 288, Glennie, J., provided guiding principles regarding the consideration of applications by the Court and evidence of good faith and due diligence when His Lordship held:

+[38] In considering applications under section 50.4(9) of the BIA, an objective standard must be applied and matters considered under this provision should be judged on a rehabilitation basis rather than on a liquidation basis: See Cantrail Coach Lines Ltd., Re (2005), 10 C.B.R.
 (5th) 164 (B.C.
 Master).

-- [39] I am satisfied that the Insolvent Corporations' actions demonstrate good faith and diligence.
-These actions include the following: - (a) The Insolvent Corporations have retained the professional services of Grant Thornton Limited to assist them in their restructuring; - (b) The Insolvent Corporations have completed a business plan; - (c) The Insolvent Corporations are diligently working on the Restructuring; - (d) Since the filing of the five Notices of Intention to Make a Proposal, representatives of the Insolvent Corporations and Grant Thornton Limited have met with representatives of ACOA, the principle outside creditor of the Insolvent Corporations, to advise them of these proceedings, and - (e) Representatives of the Insolvent Corporations have met with outside investors. - Good faith has been defined as a state of mind consisting of (1) honesty in belief of purpose, (2) faithfulness to one's duty and obligation, (3) observance of reasonable commercial standards or fair dealing in a given trade or business, or (4) absence of intent to defraud or to use unconscionable advantage.
+[39] I am satisfied that the Insolvent Corporations' actions demonstrate good faith and diligence.
+These actions include the following:

+- (a) The Insolvent Corporations have retained the professional services of Grant Thornton Limited to assist them in their restructuring; - (b) The Insolvent Corporations have completed a business plan; - (c) The Insolvent Corporations are diligently working on the Restructuring; - (d) Since the filing of the five Notices of Intention to Make a Proposal, representatives of the Insolvent Corporations and Grant Thornton Limited have met with representatives of ACOA, the principle outside creditor of the Insolvent Corporations, to advise them of these proceedings, and

+- (e) Representatives of the Insolvent Corporations have met with outside investors. - 17.
+Good faith has been defined as a state of mind consisting of (1) honesty in belief of purpose, (2) faithfulness to one's duty and obligation, (3) observance of reasonable commercial standards or fair dealing in a given trade or business, or (4) absence of intent to defraud or to use unconscionable advantage.
 See, Lundrigan (Re), 2012 NSSC 231 at para.
-18. - 22.
-Likewise, the "good faith and "due diligence" requirement relates to the development of a viable proposal and not to other insolvency options.
+18. - Likewise, the "good faith and "due diligence" requirement relates to the development of a viable proposal and not to other insolvency options.
 In other words, moving the viable proposal forward.
 It is a question of fact determined on the evidence.
 See, Atlantic Sea Cucumber (Re), 2023 NSSC 238 at para.
-22. - 23.
+22. - 19.
 The Proposal Trustee with the assistance of the Caryi Group of Companies is conducting the SISP which was approved by this Honourable Court.
-Pursuant to the terms of the SISP, the deadline to submit bids to purchase all, or substantially all of the real property of the Caryi Group of Companies, is on or about April 21, 2025.

-24. Further, the Caryi Group of Companies are:

-a. continuing to manage the assets of the Caryi Group of Companies in the normal course, including but not limited to:
+Pursuant to the terms of the SISP, the deadline to submit bids to purchase all, or substantially all of the real property of the Caryi Group of Companies, was on or about April 21, 2025.
+The bids have been submitted and are being clarified and reviewed with all stakeholders. - 20.
+Further, the Caryi Group of Companies are, as further detailed in the Proposal Trustee's Fourth Report: - a. continuing to manage the assets of the Caryi Group of Companies in the normal course, including but not limited to:

-i.dealing with tenant matters; which include leasing matters;
+i.dealing with tenant matters, which include leasing matters;

-ii. maintaining insurance coverage;
+ii.maintaining insurance coverage;